 There are two types of Utah travel destinations: Salt Lake City and everything else.
 If you have time, plan a visit where you can appreciate both sides of Utah.
-In Salt Lake City visitors can explore the most important city and buildings in the Mormon religion.
+In Salt Lake City visitors can explore the most important city and buildings.
 Stepping away from the big city you’ll find natural wonders like sharply etched canyons, rugged natural spires and towers, and artfully swooping arches, all products of Mother Nature, preserved in Utah’s amazing National Parks.

 Arches National Park

-Arches National Park is located near the city of Moab, a popular outdoor recreation hot spot.
 The most popular activity in the park is viewing the arches, the most famous of which, Delicate Arch, is notably solitary and has become a symbol of the park and the entire state.
 In addition to arches, unique formations like Balanced Rock, the maze-like Fiery Furnace, Petrified Dunes, and the Courthouse Towers are popularly visited and photographed sites.
-Other activities that are popular at Arches include camping, hiking, and star-gazing.
-The National Park is also a popular rock climbing destination; although climbing on the arches is illegal other surfaces have made for popular climbing routes.

 Bryce Canyon National Park

-Another of Utah’s famed National Parks is Bryce Canyon, a formation that is not actually a canyon, but rather a natural amphitheater-like shape.
+Another of Utah’s famed National Parks is Bryce Canyon.
 Bryce Canyon is formed by features called hoodoos which have been created thanks to frost weathering and erosion.
 The most popular activity at Bryce Canyon is driving the scenic route which passes 13 viewpoints overlooking the amphitheaters.
 Various hiking trails also lead hikers to viewpoints, caves, and geologic formations.
 Like Utah’s other parks, Bryce Canyon is known for spectacular star-gazing opportunities.

 Zion National Park